darshjasani/Digit-Recongizer/README.md

 units (excluding the extra bias unit which always outputs +1).
 As before, the training data will be loaded into the variables X and y.

+You should see that the accuracy is about 97.5%.
+After that, an interactive sequence will launch dis- playing images from the training set one at a time, while the console prints out the predicted label for the displayed image.